kellythle/conference-system/phase2/README.txt

 ======== [Schedule System] ========
 This system helps create events or speaker accounts.
 1. Schedule System is accessible for only Organizers.
-2. On the Schedule System menu, there are 3 options:
+2. On the Schedule System menu, there are 4 options:
-    1. Create an event
+    1. Schedule an Event
-    2. Create a Speaker
+    2. Delete an Event
+    3. Change an Event's Capacity
-    3. Exit Schedule System
+    4. Exit Schedule System
 Enter the number you want to process.
 For example, enter 1 to create an event.
+3. If you entered 1, you must first choose what kind of event you wish to create.
+There are four options in this menu:
+    1. A Normal Event (requires only 1 speaker)
+    2. A Panel (requires 2 speakers)
+    3. A Party (requires 0 speakers)
+    4. Back to the Schedule Menu
-3. If you entered 1, you will need to enter various information about the event you are trying to create when prompted.
+After you choose your type of event (if you did not choose 4), you will need to enter various details about the event you are trying to create when prompted.
 First, you need to enter an event name.
 Second, you must enter a valid date.
 Third you must enter a valid time.
-Fourth, you must enter a valid room.
-Fifth, you must assign a valid speaker for your event.
+Fourth, you must enter the event's duration.
+Fifth, you must enter a valid room.
+Sixth, you must enter the maximum capacity of people for this event.
+Lastly, depending on what type of event you created, you will need to enter 1 or 2 speaker usernames.
+This prompt will be skipped if you are creating a party.
-4. If you entered 2, you will create a speaker by entering their username and then password when prompted.
+4. If you entered 2, you will delete an event by entering the event name.
+If this event has attendees already signed up, it will notify you of so and prompt you again to delete the event (if you wish to do so).
-5. If you entered 3, you will jump back to the Main Menu.
+5. If you entered 3, you will change an event's capacity by entering the event name.
+Next, you will be prompted to enter a new capacity.
+6. If you entered 4, you will exit the Scheduling Menu.